El Hondo

 Visitor Facilities And Travel

-The park visitor center near Crevillente provides interpretation of wetland ecology, bird identification aids, and information about the water management system that sustains the habitats.
-Access is from the A-7 motorway between Alicante and Murcia, with the towns of Elche and Crevillente serving as the nearest service centers approximately 10 minutes away.
+The park visitor center near Crevillent provides interpretation of wetland ecology, bird identification aids, and information about the water management system that sustains the habitats.
+Access is from the A-7 motorway between Alicante and Murcia, with the towns of Elche and Crevillent serving as the nearest service centers approximately 10 minutes away.
 Some areas require advance booking for guided visits due to the sensitivity of breeding bird colonies to disturbance, though the main hides and trails are freely accessible.

 Conservation And Sustainability